 Biggest Concern About Your Commute:

-Issues that cause train delays. (e.g. mechanical issues, train congestion, signal system issue)
+Issues that cause train delays. (e.g., mechanical issues, train congestion, signal system issues).

 What would make your commute better: